takatejr/Dailis/README.md

 # Dailis

-App like listonic, in future like Saas
+App like listonic, in future Saas model

 Stack: